Attention: Parking permits are required for the 2021-22 academic year.

 Wenatchee Valley College assumes no liability for vehicles parked on college property.
 Wenatchee Valley College reserves the right to refuse issuance of a parking permit.

 WVC again has teamed up with the Armory and West Side High School to provide free parking.
-These areas are on the east side of the Armory and portions of West Side High and south side of Sage Hills Church near the entry.
+These areas are on the east side of the Armory and portions of West Side High.
 All of these are first come first served and are subject to closure for agency events that require parking space.

 - No WVC permit.